 My second book was released in June 2007 with name Mennäänkö metrolla?
 Joukkoliikenteen uusi aika.
 (Let's take Light Rail The new Era of Public Transport).
 The Finnish name includes a word ’metro’ in the place of ’Light Rail’.
 That is because there is no proper translation for the German word ’Stadtbahn’ which for the most means what is modern integrated rail bound public transport.
 When a Finn travels in one of the worlds Light Rail or Stadtbahn systems, he says that he sits in a metro.
 Because often they are larger than Helsinki trams and operates faster compared to Helsinki, where trams often stand in traffic jams.
 The Helsinki metro is not a commuter train, but it is faster and larger than trams in Helsinki and its track is underground in the city centre and on ground in suburbs.
 Helsinki metro is just like the Stadtbahn, only street sections are missing.
-For you who are more familiar with rail traffic, I can compare Helsinki metro for the most to the Berlin S-Bahn.
+For you who are more familiar with rail traffic, I can compare Helsinki metro for the most to the Berlin or other German S-Bahn systems.

 This site is created by Antero Alku, M.Sc. (eng).

 Back to top of the page.